Relative heat content asymptotics for sub-Riemannian manifolds: Introduction

 where $p_t^j(x,y)$ are suitable smooth functions, given explicitly in terms of the Euclidean heat kernel and iterated convolutions.
 The closest estimate analogue to \eqref{eq:parametrix} in the \sr setting is the one proved recently in \cite[Thm.\ A]{YHT-2} (see Theorem \ref{t:hk_exp} for the precise statement), where the authors show an asymptotic expansion of the heat kernel in an \emph{asymptotic neighborhood} of the diagonal, which is not enough to reproduce \eqref{eq:parametrix} and thus the argument of Van den Berg and Gilkey.
 Moreover, in this case, $p_t^j(x,y)$ is expressed in terms of the heat kernel of the nilpotent approximation and iterated convolutions, thus posing technical difficulties for the explicit computations of the coefficients (which would be no longer ``simple'' gaussian-type integrals).

 In this paper, under the assumption of not having characteristic points, we prove the existence of the asymptotic expansion of $H_\Omega(t)$, up to order $4$ in $\sqrt{t}$, as $t\to0$.
 We remark that we include also the rank-varying case.
-In order to state our main results, let us introduce the following operator, acting on $C^\infty(M)$,
+In order to state our main results, let us introduce the following operator, acting on smooth functions compactly supported close to $\partial\Omega$,

 where $\delta\colon M\rightarrow\R$ denotes the \sr signed distance function from $\partial\Omega$, see Section \ref{sec:first_ord} for precise definitions.

 \begin{thm} Let $M$ be a compact \sr manifold, equipped with a smooth measure $\omega$, and let $\Omega\subset M$ be an open subset whose boundary is smooth and has no characteristic points.
 Then, as $t\to 0$,